What is Agentic AI? Understanding the next evolution of AI

 Agentic AI isn’t just about processing data—it’s about understanding objectives and working toward them.
 These systems are designed to set their own goals based on high-level instructions and then determine the best way to achieve those goals.
 By analyzing various data points and predicting future outcomes, they can choose the optimal path to success.
 One example of this in action is AutoGPT, an agent capable of setting goals and completing them with minimal user input.

-2. Autonomous Execution
+2. Autonomous execution

 Once a goal is established, agentic AI takes over the execution phase without needing step-by-step instructions.
 AI systems like LangChain agents execute tasks by calling tools and making decisions.